Who Should Apply?

 Interested in becoming a secondary teacher within a calendar year?
 This program is designed for career changers and recent graduates with at least a bachelor’s degree interested in moving into teaching quickly.
 You can complete the UMBC MAT Secondary Teacher Certification Program within 12 months at UMBC.
 The UMBC Department of Education offers an opportunity for qualified graduate students interested in becoming secondary teachers to complete the MAT program within a calendar year by entering the program in the summer and devoting themselves to fulltime study for, at least, the following academic year.
 Interested students must apply by April 15th to be eligible to enter the program the following summer.

-The UMBC Master of Arts in Teaching (MAT) program is a NCATE and Maryland State Department of Education (MSDE) approved graduate program for career changers and recent graduates with at least a bachelor’s degree seeking initial teaching certification.
+The UMBC Master of Arts in Teaching (MAT) program is a Council of the Accreditation of Educator Preparation (CAEP) and Maryland State Department of Education (MSDE) approved graduate program for career changers and recent graduates with at least a bachelor’s degree seeking initial teaching certification.
 Students are introduced to pedagogy, including curriculum planning, instructional design, assessment and human development as well as a subject-specific methods course.
 In keeping with Maryland’s Redesign of Teacher Education (1996), the MAT incorporates competency-based course work and a Professional Development School 100 day internship program for every student in the program.
-The course work integrates content and pedagogy as recommended by the National Commission on Teaching and America’s Future (NCTAF) (1996), the National Board for Professional Teaching Standards (NBPTS), and the National Council for the Accreditation of Teacher Education (NCATE).
+The course work integrates content and pedagogy as recommended by the National Commission on Teaching and America’s Future (NCTAF) (1996), the National Board for Professional Teaching Standards (NBPTS), and the Council of the Accreditation of Educator Preparation (CAEP).
 All MAT candidates’ competencies in essential teaching and content knowledge will be evaluated through performance-based assessments.
 Graduates of this program will meet all Maryland certification requirements, receive initial teacher certification at the secondary level in their area of specialization, and extend their understanding of issues germane to teaching and learning.

 Secondary Certification/Specialization Options